 (A) The Company completed its demerger from APN News & Media Limited (APN) on 29 June 2016.
 Refer to Note 6.1 for further details around assets disposed and acquired as part of the Internal Restructure.
 (B) Freehold land and buildings are held at fair value based on independent valuations.
-If land and buildings were stated on the historical cost basis, the net book value of land would have been \$658,270 (2015: \$939,270) and the net book value of buildings would have been \$688,435 (2015: \$1,039,690).
+If land and buildings were stated on the historical cost basis, the net book value of land would have been \$658,270 (2015: \$939,270) and the net book value of buildings would have been \$668,435 (2015: \$1,039,690).
 The last revaluation was performed for the year ended 31 December 2015.
 (C) Included in plant and equipment is capitalised work in progress with a net book value of \$7,285,650 (2015: \$25,460,875) which is transferred to the relevant asset category (including software) once the project is complete.
 Transfers and other adjustments primarily comprise of transfers from work in progress during the year.
 All transfers from work in progress in 2015 related to plant and equipment and are therefore reflected in the plant and equipment additions.

 Land is not depreciated.
-Depreciation on other assets is calculated using the straight line method to allocate their cost or revalued amounts, net of their residual values, over their estimated useful lives, as follows:
+Depreciation on other assets is o

+their cost or revalued amounts, net of their residual value

 Furniture and fittings 3 to 25 years

 Buildings 10 to 25

 Leasehold improvements 3 to 25 years

 Motor vehicles 5 to 10 years

 Plant & equipment 3 to 25 years